D.C. Office Leasing Leans on Virtual Tours for New Business

 OfficeTour technology allows leasing agents to actively walk prospective tenants through the asset, combining virtual tour capabilities with the ability to interact with and respond to questions and comments in real time.

-“We wanted to complement what happens in real life, where personal interaction between parties looking for offices allows for discovery and deal alignment,” said Zak Kidd, OfficeTour’s founder.
+“We wanted to complement what happens in real life, where personal interaction between parties looking for offices allows for discovery and deal alignment,” Zak Kidd, OfficeTour’s founder, said in a statement.
 “Additionally, we wanted to prioritize the ability for the landlord’s broker to establish a real connection with the tenant driven by this integrated, collaborative experience.”

-JBG SMITH is the first real estate company to use the application, with OfficeTour initially set up to showcase approximately 30 of its properties, including 1900 N Street NW in the District, 1101 17th Street NW in D.C., and 2011 Crystal Drive in Crystal City, plus a significant portion of its National Landing portfolio in Virginia.
+JBG SMITH is the first real estate company to use the application, with OfficeTour originally set up to display roughly 30 of its properties, including 1900 N Street NW in the District, 1101 17th Street NW in D.C., and 2011 Crystal Drive in Crystal City, plus a significant portion of its National Landing portfolio in Virginia, according to the prepared statement.

 While the pandemic may have initially spurred the firm’s collaboration with OfficeTour, the program is expected to be an important component of JBG SMITH’s long-term leasing efforts.